vcz-fr/Meetup-Notes/meetups/gdg-bdx/2018-09-26_QA-CI-Angular.md

 # CI and QA with Angular
 By [Emmanuel Demey](https://twitter.com/EmmanuelDemey), Developer Advocate @ Zenika

-The ideas of this meetup can be applied to other front technologies as well as the problematics are shared.
+The ideas of this meetup can be applied to other front technologies as these problematics are shared.

 ## Starting a project